Exelosys-Technologies/Blog-PHP/README.md

     Delete Post
     View List of Post
     Add Image to the Post
-    Edit/Replace Image of the Post(soon Will be added) Delete Image of the Post(soon Will be added)
+    Edit/Replace Image of the Post
+    Delete Image of the Post

 User Features :